diana-hep/oamap/README.rst

 Sample dataset
 """"""""""""""

 For this walkthrough, we'll be working with a real dataset, the `NASA Exoplanet Archive <https://exoplanetarchive.ipac.caltech.edu/>`_.
 As an illustration of columnar data access, we can start working with it without fully downloading it.
-Type the following to get a schema.
+Copy-paste the following to get a schema.

 .. code-block:: python